georgecj11/hotswap_mysql_table/README.md

 # Hotswap mysql table

-To alter a mysql table with minimal downtime
+To alter a mysql table with minimal downtime.
+I have used this to alter table with size more than even 400GB.

 Assumptions :